getsentry/sentry-react-native/docs/index.rst

 iOS Specifics
 -------------

-Since we use our `Swift Client
-<https://github.com/getsentry/sentry-swift>`_ in the background, your
-project has to embed the swift standard libraries.
-The link step will do this automatically for your project.

 When you use xcode you can hook directly into the build process to upload debug symbols and sourcemaps.
 If you however are using bitcode you will